-TMS intensity will be adjusted for each participant and in each session as a percentage of the rMT. rMT will be preliminarily assessed in a short recording session before the experimental blocks using a parameter estimation by sequential testing (PEST) method (i.e., maximum-likelihood threshold-hunting procedure) (Awiszus, 2003; Dissanayaka, Zoghi, Farrell, Egan, & Jaberzadeh, 2018).
-A sanity check will ensure that 90% rMT stimulation will not induce corticospinal tract response: no MEP should be recorded in 10 consecutive trials from both APB and a cortical adjoining muscle (i.e., first dorsal interosseus - FDI) (Reijonen et al., 2020).
+TMS intensity will be adjusted for each participant as a percentage of the rMT.
+In the EEG and EMG recording sessions before and after PAS administration, as well as during PAS protocols, TMS intensity will be set at 110% rMT or 90% rMT according to the experimental condition (see Experimental Procedure and H3-H4). rMT will be preliminarily assessed in a short recording session before the experimental blocks using a parameter estimation by sequential testing (PEST) method (i.e., maximum-likelihood threshold-hunting procedure) (Awiszus, 2003; Dissanayaka, Zoghi, Farrell, Egan, & Jaberzadeh, 2018).
+To ensure that 90% rMT stimulation will not induce corticospinal tract response, a sanity check will be performed, in which no MEPs should be recorded in 10 consecutive trials from both APB and a cortical adjoining muscle (i.e., first dorsal interosseus - FDI) (Reijonen et al., 2020).
 If MEPs are present in one of these muscles at 90% rMT, motor hotspot searching will be refined until the sanity check is fulfilled.
-Once the individual's rMT value is determined, TMS intensity in the TMS-EEG blocks will be set at 110% rMT or 90% rMT according to the experimental condition (see Figure 1 and H3-H4).
-Considering the aim of TMS-EMG blocks (i.e., H0), MEPs will be recorded only at 110% rMT.
-Finally, during both PAS protocols, TMS will always be administered at 110% rMT.